What is opportunity cost? How can this economics concept become a useful tool in decision making? Read on to find out.

 After rating all the alternatives, you can now choose which among those alternatives have the highest score, just by adding up all the advantages and disadvantages of each option.
 The choice with the highest value is your next best alternative and is your opportunity cost.

 Another Example of Opportunity Cost: What are you going to do with your $100?

 Another much simpler example to demonstrate opportunity cost is the following situation.

 You have $100 with you.
 Now, you would want to spend your $100 in a shopping mall in such a way that you will be able to enjoy it to its maximum utility, meaning, you want to make the most of it.
 You may have a range of choices like the ones given below, each one priced at $100.

 - a pair of branded shoes

 - a pair of glasses

-The real opportunity cost, therefore, is the next best choice which you will mostly take if you did not pay for that first option.
-Once you give up your $100 for a certain item, you lose your chance to purchase any of the items with likewise similar value to you.
+The real opportunity cost, therefore, is the next best choice, which you will mostly take if you did not pay for that first option.
+Once you give up your $100 for a specific item, you lose your chance to purchase any of the items with likewise similar value to you.
 What you gave up is your opportunity cost.

 © 2012 December 16 P. A. Regoniel